-Our contractual commitments relate mainly to third-party hosting infrastructure agreements and subscription arrangements used in the ordinary course of business.
-There have been no material changes to the contractual obligations with a term of 12 months or longer since the filing of our Annual Report on Form 10-K for the fiscal year ended January 31, 2022, except for a non-cancelable 3-year hosting infrastructure arrangement of \$7.4 million.
+Our contractual commitments relate mainly to third-party non-cancellable hosting infrastructure agreements and subscription arrangements used in the ordinary course of business.
+There have been no material changes to the contractual obligations with a term of 12 months or longer since the filing of our Annual Report on Form 10-K for the fiscal year ended January 31, 2022, except for a non-cancelable 3-year hosting infrastructure arrangement for an aggregate consideration of \$7.4 million and a non-cancelable 3-year software subscription arrangement for an aggregate consideration of \$2.3 million.